-Subject: Privacy Practices Number: 01-221 Issued by: President and Chief Executive Officer Page: Original Issue: Revised: 1 of 5 2017.04 2018.11
+Subject: Privacy Practices Number: 01-221 Issued by: President and Chief Executive Officer Page: Original Issue: Revised: 1 of 6 2017.04 2018.11 2024.11

-Introduction:
+Introduction

 Kingston Health Sciences Centre (KHSC) is committed to protecting the confidentiality of all information in its custody and control, whether it is written, verbal, electronic, or other form.
-All persons employed, appointed, and affiliated with KHSC who collect, use or disclose this information on KHSC's behalf are required to follow the ten information principles below.
-Confidential information of the hospital includes personal information (e.g. employee file); personal health information (e.g. patient care information); and business information (e.g. contracts or agreements).
+All persons employed, appointed, and affiliated with KHSC who collect, use or disclose this information on KHSC's behalf are required to follow the ten privacy principles below.
+Confidential information in the custody and control of the hospital includes personal information (e.g. employee file); personal health information (e.g. patient care information); and business information (e.g. contracts or agreements).

-Policy Statement:
+Policy

-KHSC respects privacy as a fundamental human right that is central to the dignity of the individual.
+KHSC respects privacy as a fundamental human right that is central to the dignity of the individual to whom the information relates.
 We recognize that personal health information (PHI) belongs to the individual to whom it relates and that we are simply its custodian as required by law.

-Our practices are guided by the ethical principles of professional codes of practice, Hospital By-Laws and the federal and provincial laws that govern the collection, use and disclosure of information, like the Personal Health Information Protection Act, 2004 (PHIPA), the Freedom of Information and Protection of Privacy Act, 2012 (FIPPA), and The Public Hospitals Acts, 1990, to name a few.
+Our practices are guided by the ethical principles of professional codes of practice, Hospital By-Laws and the federal and provincial laws that govern the collection, use and disclosure of information, like the Personal Health Information Protection Act, 2004 (PHIPA), the Freedom of Information and Protection of Privacy Act, 2012 (FIPPA), and the Public Hospitals Act, 1990, to name a few.

-Definitions:
+Definitions

 - Affiliate: an individual who is not employed by the hospital but performs specific tasks at the hospital, including: learners, volunteers, contractors or employees of contractors who may be members of a third-party contract or under direct contract to the hospital, and individuals working on the hospital premises, but funded/employed through an external source (i.e. research and university staff on site). - Breach: The unauthorized collection, use, disclosure, retention, or disposal of confidential information in a manner that contravenes privacy legislation.
 Breaches can be accidental or intentional.
-This includes unauthorized access/and viewing by an individual who is not involved in providing or assisting with the care of a patient. - Confidential Information: Confidential information includes information, in any format, created or received by the hospital in the course of its business, including patient information, Executive and Corporate information (including, but not limited to, information pertaining to the hospital medical staff, Board and Executive Committee meeting minutes, working drafts of corporate documents), financial information, human resources information (including, but not limited to, payroll, personnel, or legal information, and staff health records), that is not intended for members of the public. - Health Information Custodian (HIC): As defined in the PHIPA, 2004 states a "person or organization who has custody or control of Personal Health Information as a result of or in connection with performing the person's or organization's powers or duties or the work as described in section 3 (1) of the act." - Health Information Network Provider (HINP): is defined as a person (which includes organizations) who provides services to two or more health information custodians (HICs)
+This includes unauthorized access/and viewing by an individual who is not involved in providing or assisting with the care of a patient. - Confidential Information: Confidential information includes information, in any format, created or received by the hospital in the course of its business, including patient information, Executive and Corporate information (including, but not limited to, information pertaining to the hospital medical staff, Board and Executive Committee meeting minutes, working drafts of corporate documents), financial information, human resources information (including, but not limited to, payroll, personnel, or legal information, and staff health records), that is not intended for members of the public. - Health Information Custodian (HIC): As defined in PHIPA states a "person or organization who has custody or control of Personal Health Information as a result of or in connection with performing the person's or organization's powers or duties or the work as described in section 3 (1) of the act."